 Automation in marketing plays a similar role as automation in the other parts of your business: streamlining and optimizing your processes to analyze data, run campaigns, and more.

-Essentially, automation is enlisting the help of software bots to handle tasks that could be done by humans but don’t need to be.
+Essentially, automation is enlisting the help of software robots to handle tasks that could be done by humans but don’t need to be.

-These are typically simply, repeatable tasks that commonly involve data entry or other similar jobs.
+These are typically simple, repeatable tasks that commonly involve data entry or other similar jobs.

-This saves a lot of time and effort and frees marketers up to focus on projects that require a more critical eye as well as improving the success of your marketing efforts, some marketers even saw an 80% increase in leads generated after implementing automation software.
+This saves a lot of time and effort and frees marketers up to focus on projects that require a more critical eye.
+It also improves the overall success of your automated marketing efforts, some marketers even saw an 80% increase in leads generated after implementing automation software.

-Digital marketing is all about obtaining, organizing, and analyzing customer data and much of this work can be done via automation.
+Digital marketing is all about obtaining, organizing, and analyzing customer data.
+Much of this work can be done via automation.
 With automation technology, marketers can use MarTech solutions to analyze data and segment customers and prospects into their proper groups.
 This then helps marketers create targeted, data-driven campaigns.

-Automation helps you choose the right recipients, build the right email, and analyze how those emails are performing with statistics like open rates, click-through rates, and more.
+Automation helps you choose the right recipients, build the right email, and analyze how those emails are performing.
+Statistics like open rates, click-through rates, and deliverability show you which emails are doing well and can guide you toward positive adjustments.

-Building workflows is another crucial part of marketing automation that helps in many different aspects of your digital marketing, from lead nurturing to customer retention.
+Building workflows is another crucial part of automated marketing.
+Workflows help in many different aspects of your digital marketing, from lead nurturing to customer retention.
+With well-written workflows, minute tasks like scheduling, follow-ups, and data entry can be automated to be done without human guidance.
+This saves a lot of time and reduces human error within the process.

 Social Media Management

-One of the most obvious benefits of using marketing automation is the ability to help you schedule social media posts in advance, analyze the post’s performance, and help you strategize posts in the future.
+One of the most obvious benefits of using digital marketing automation is the ability to help you schedule social media posts in advance.
+Social media automation software also analyzes your post’s performance, giving you access to more data than ever before by pulling stats from social media platforms.
+This new insight can help marketers understand their audience and improve future posts and campaigns.

 What Can’t Be Automated in Marketing?

-The things that cannot be automated in marketing are typically the things you probably wouldn’t want to be automated anyways.
-Creative writing, art, designing, and marketing strategy are all things better left in human hands because they require human creativity and critical thinking brainpower that cannot be automated.
+The things that cannot be automated in marketing are typically the things you probably wouldn’t want to be automated anyway.
+Creative writing, art, designing, and marketing strategy are all things better left in human hands because they require creativity and critical thinking that cannot be automated.
+These are typically the tasks that get pushed back or placed on the back burner because smaller, more repetitive tasks are getting in the way.
+Automation removes this problem.

 What’s the Cutting Edge of Automation in Marketing?

-The cutting edge of marketing automation is always changing as more advanced technology becomes available.
+The cutting edge of online marketing automation is always changing as more advanced technology becomes available.

 Today, marketers are just beginning to use machine learning and AI in analytics to assist in developing strategies and campaigns.